David Moyes reveals Kurt Zouma was sick and unable to play against Leicester

 Diop lofted the ball forward and Bowen controlled before firing a left-footed drive across Kasper Schmeichel.

-Pereira met Harvey Barnes’s cross with bullet header into the top corner of the net in the 57th minute.
+Pereira met Harvey Barnes’s cross with bullet header into the top corner of the net in the 57th minute to complete the turnaround.

-Dawson then got to Bowen’s corner with the ball looping in off his upper arm.
+But Dawson then got to Bowen’s corner, with the ball looping in off his upper arm.

-Leicester manager Brendan Rodgers felt for his players after they conceded a 14th goal from a set-piece this season, while five of their last seven have come in the last five minutes of matches.
+Leicester manager Brendan Rodgers felt for his players after they conceded a 14th goal from a set-piece this season, while five of the last seven they have let in have come in the last five minutes of matches.

 “I really feel for the players because that feels really deflating when we have conceded from a set-piece again,” said Rodgers.